M-Media-Group/Vue3-SPA-starter-template/README.md

 - Support for Pinia with a pre-made User store, Vue Router, Vue i18n, and Axios
 - Comes with internationalization support out of the box (English and French to start with)
 - Includes a Dev-Container for development in a Docker environment (optional)
+- CSRF cookie protection support
+- Semantic HTML5 elements
+- Content-Security-Policy (CSP) support
+- All API calls in a single file for easy customization (the User store)
+- Global event bus for easy communication with things like Analytics services
+- Netlify TOML file for easy deployment on Netlify

+### Pages and routing
+- User settings page with a section to add payment methods using Stripe Elements
 - Login, logout, register pages
 - Forgot password, reset password, resend email confirmation, password confirmation, payment method adding pages
-- CSRF cookie protection support
-- User settings page with a section to add payment methods using Stripe Elements
-- Base form component using native HTML5 validation (set custom errors on inputs and then have the browser handle them natively with `setCustomValidity`)
-- Semantic HTML5 elements
 - Middleware for VueRouter including: auth, guest, confirmedEmail, confirmedPassword, hasPaymentMethod
-- Auto meta-tags handling for SEO
+- Auto meta-tags handling for SEO including internationalization support
   - Includes Facebook and Twitter meta tags (Open Graph and Twitter Cards respectively)
 - Auto schema markup generation (at least the basics)

-- Content-Security-Policy (CSP) support
-- All API calls in a single file for easy customization (the User store)
+### Components
 - BaseButton component that automatically renders a `button`, `a` with a role of `button`, or `router-link` depending on the props passed (if href its an `a`, if to its a `router-link`, otherwise its a `button`)
-- Global event bus for easy communication with things like Analytics services
-- Netlify TOML file for easy deployment on Netlify
+- BaseForm component using native HTML5 validation (set custom errors on inputs and then have the browser handle them natively with `setCustomValidity`)
+- BaseModal

 ## Project Setup